Radiotherapy

 • and your own health

-Your radiotherapy team will do all they can to reduce your chance of getting side-effects.
-They’ll help you cope if you do get any side-effects.
+Your radiotherapy team will do all they can to reduce your chance of getting side-effects, and will help you if you do get any.

 • feeling tired and weak – rest when you need to, but try to keep as active as you can